uliss/quneiform/readme.txt

 command line switch -l followed by your language string.
 To get a list of supported languages type "cuneiform -l".

 By default Cuneiform outputs plain text.
-You can specify the "--html" switch to make it output in HTML format.
+There are several other output formats.
+To get a list run the command "cuneiform -f".

 If you do not define an output file with the -o switch, Cuneiform writes the result to a file "cuneiform-out.[format]".
-The file extension is either "txt" or "html" depending on your output format.
+The file extension depends on your output format.

 Contact information